cea-hpc/phobos/doc/design/grouped_put.md

 grouping, another medium will be selected to be part of that grouping.
 When a medium reaches its maximum capacity, the medium is removed from the grouping.

+We can build a function to "reconstruct" the groupings of a medium by getting all groupings of the objects with some extents on this medium.
+This might be used for example when we repack a tape with hard removal of some deprecated extents and recover free space on the newly repacked tape.

 ### Location of the extents

+To store grouping, we choose to add a new grouping column containing one string to the `object` and `deprecated object` tables.
+As a first grouping implementation, we allow only one grouping per object.

-A medium can be part of multiple groupings.
+A medium, because it can store many different objects, can be part of multiple groupings.
 Since we need to know which groupings are stored on a medium, we need to associate each medium with its set of groupings.
-The grouping can be stored as a special tag (prefixed with "grouping." for example) or stored in a separate column as a JSON array to keep the two concepts separated.
+The groupings can be stored in a separate "grouping" column as a JSON array of strings.

-On the other hand, we also want to keep the link between the objects in the database, so we have to do a similar choice for the `object` and `deprecated object` tables.
-Therefore, we choose to prefix the groupings with a specific string that the user does not have access to.

-To allow multiple groupings, the grouping value given when inserting objects will be a comma-separated list of groupings, and those groupings will then be stored as the object's metadata with the key `groupings` and the value the same list of groupings.

 Finally, when a put with a grouping is received, we must check if that grouping exists.
 If it does, we retrieve the list of media associated to that grouping, and select one of them for the put.
-If none is available, we revert back to the standard procedure and instead pick any medium.
+If none is available, we revert back to the standard procedure and instead pick any medium and add this new grouping to this picked medium.

 ## Implementation plan